praveek/launch.en/help/extension-dev/submit/access.md

 ![](../images/getting-started/admin-console-products-launch.jpg)

 The screenshot above shows one existing Profile for Platform Launch, you may not have one yet.
-To create one, click the blue "New Profile" button.
-On the Create a New Profile screen, just add a Profile Name (Platform Launch, for example), and an optional Description, then click Done:
+To create one, select the blue "New Profile" button.
+On the Create a New Profile screen, just add a Profile Name (Platform Launch, for example), and an optional Description, then select Done:

 ![](../images/getting-started/admin-console-create-a-new-profile.jpg)